-- i. an entitlement or a possibility to apply decreased VAT rates on their sales in respect to the particular offer - ii. a classification of their offer as goods or services - iii. a basis for excluding offer from the scope of the VAT eCommerce Package.
+- i. an entitlement or a possibility to apply reduced VAT rate on their sales in respect to the particular offer - ii. a classification of their offer as goods or services - iii. a basis for excluding offer from the scope of the VAT eCommerce Package.